perscamden/asylum_diary/en/README.md

 Lithuania

 ### Author situation:
-Essentially imprisoned a with passport taken while applied for asylum and the State Border Guard Service and the Migration Department refuse to return with excuses.
+Essentially imprisoned with passport taken while applied for asylum and the State Border Guard Service and the Migration Department refuse to return with excuses.

 - prevented from leaving by refusing to return passport
 - Under constant invasive surveillance including in bed